SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 * The date when the tenant was created.
 * The status of the tenant, either active (indicated by a green checkmark icon) or suspended (indicated by a red cross icon).

-In the Management tenant, you will also find information on the parent tenant, i.e. the tenant that created the listed tenant.
+In the {{< tenant-type-3 >}}, you will also find information on the parent tenant, i.e. the tenant that created the listed tenant.

 <a name="creating-tenants"></a>
 ### To create a subtenant